saint-mantis/Face-Match/README.md

-I"nstall Face Recognition Library from pip using "pip install face-recognition".
+Install Face Recognition Library from pip using "pip install face-recognition".